Build on Android

 6. Take a payment

-When you're ready to begin a payment, call PaymentManager.startPaymentActivity() with the PaymentParameters and PromptParameters you created for this payment, along with a callback to notify you of the payment's success or failure.
+When you're ready to begin a payment, call paymentManager.startPaymentActivity() with the PaymentParameters and PromptParameters you created for this payment, along with a callback to notify you of the payment's success or failure.

 During a payment, Square takes control of the screen display as another Android Activity to ensure that buyer information is handled securely and that the final confirmation of the payment is correctly shown to the buyer.

 If the payment completes successfully, a Payment object is returned to your payment callback.
-This payment can be accessed on the Seller Dashboard or with the Payments API.
+This payment can be accessed on the Square Dashboard or with the Payments API.
 If the payment fails, the response contains a PaymentError.

 Link to section